nextcloud/documentation/admin_manual/configuration_server/occ_command.rst

 -------------------------

 The HTTP user is different on the various Linux distributions.
-See :ref:`strong_perms` to learn how to find your HTTP user
+See :ref:`strong_perms` to learn how to find your HTTP user.

 * The HTTP user and group in Debian/Ubuntu is www-data.
 * The HTTP user and group in Fedora/CentOS is apache.